jthompson2710/ASTAD/Example Data/README.md

 # Data Table Availability

 This folder contains the metadata for some example data results.
-The actually data can be located at: "this will be added when published"
+The actually data can be located at: http://d-scholarship.pitt.edu/id/eprint/44804

 These were developed for the following manuscript in Remote Sensing of the Environment: "this will be added when published".